 How can I use glycerine to clean my baby’s tongue?

-Glycerine is a clear, odorless liquid often used as a sweetener or thickener in food and cosmetics.
+It is a clear, odorless liquid often used as a sweetener or thickener in food and cosmetics.
 It is also an effective cleaning agent.

-When used to clean the tongue, glycerine can help remove bacteria and other debris from the tongue’s surface.
+When used to clean the tongue, glycerine can help remove bacteria and debris from the tongue’s surface.

 To use glycerine to clean your baby’s tongue, follow these steps: